 … a new or full moon which occurs with the moon at or near (within 90% of) its closest approach to Earth in a given orbit.

 That’s a pretty generous definition and allows for many supermoons.
-The first “super” full moon, for 2014, comes on New Year’s Day, with the January 1 new moon.
+The first supermoon, for 2014, came on New Year’s Day, with the January 1 new moon, and the second is on January 30.
 By this definition, according to Nolle:

 There are 4-6 supermoons a year on average.

-What did astronomers call these moons before we called them supermoons?
-We called them a full moon, or a new moon, at perigee.
 The moon is full, or opposite Earth from the sun, once each month.
-It’s new, or more or less between the Earth and sun, every month.
+It’s new, or more or less between the Earth and sun, once each month.
 And, every month, as the moon orbits Earth, it comes closest to Earth.
 That point is called perigee.
 The moon always swings farthest away once each month; that point is called apogee.
 No doubt about it.
 Supermoon is a catchier term than perigee new moon or perigee full moon.

 We first became familiar with the supermoon label in the year 2011 when the media used supermoon to describe the full moon of March 19, 2011.
 On that date, the full moon aligned with proxigee – the closest perigee of the year – to stage the closest, largest full moon of 2011.

-Perigee full moon is a special kind of supermoon More often than not, the one day of the year that the full moon and perigee align also brings about the year’s closest perigee (also called proxigee).
+Closest full supermoons in the year’s ahead More often than not, the one day of the year that the full moon and perigee align also brings about the year’s closest perigee (also called proxigee).
 Because the moon has recurring cycles, we can count on the full moon and perigee to come in concert in periods of about one year, one month and 18 days.

-Therefore, the full moon and perigee realign in periods of about one year and 48 days:
+Therefore, the full moon and perigee realign in periods of about one year and 48 days.
+So we can figure the dates of the closest full moons in recent and future years as:

 March 19, 2011